-Jing Ding and Ying Zhang* Pages 1 - 11 ( 11 )
+Jing Ding and Ying Zhang* Pages 861 - 871 ( 11 )

-Cancer is one of the serious disease that causes several human deaths every year.
+Aim and Objective: Cancer is one of the serious diseases that cause several human deaths every year.
 Up to now, we have spent lots of time and money to investigate this disease, thereby designing effective treatments.
-Previous studies mainly focus on studying genetic background of different subtypes of cancer and neglect another important factor, environmental factor.
-Carcinogenic chemical is one of the type of environmental factor, exposure of such chemical may definitely initiate and promote the tumorigenesis.
+Previous studies mainly focus on studying genetic background of different subtypes of cancer and neglect another important factor, i.e. environmental factor.
+Carcinogenic chemical is one of the types of environmental factor; the exposure of such chemical may definitely initiate and promote the tumorigenesis.
 In this study, we tried to partly describe the differences between carcinogenic and non-carcinogenic chemicals using gene ontology (GO) terms and KEGG pathways.

-carcinogenic chemical, non-carcinogenic chemical, enrichment score, GO term, KEGG pathway, minimal redundancy maximal relevance
+Carcinogenic chemical, non-carcinogenic chemical, enrichment score, GO term, KEGG pathway, minimal redundancy maximal relevance.